Category Archives: Rolf Lassgård

 Ove’s constant bungled attempts at suicide (he buys poor-quality rope to hang himself, a visitor interrupts his attempt to breathe in toxic garage fumes, and he ends up saving a life when he intends to be hit by a train) are the comic turns that the film mixes perfectly with the heavy drama.

-A perfect balance of drama, comedy, churning emotions, and heartbreaking honesty, A Man Called Ove (2016) is a pure treat in modern cinema and is highly recommended for those seeking a treasure with a full array of characteristics.
+A Man Called Ove (2016) is a pure treat in modern cinema.
+It perfectly balances drama, comedy, churning emotions, and heartbreaking honesty.
+It is highly recommended for those seeking a treasure with many characteristics.

 Oscar Nominations: Best Foreign Language Film